prammey/moongazers/README.md

 MoonGazers would not be possible without these data sources and tools:

-# Astrospheric API
+- Astrospheric API
- — astronomy-focused forecast data

-# Open-Meteo
+- Open-Meteo
- — global weather forecast API

-# TimeZoneDB
+- TimeZoneDB
- — timezone conversions for location-based forecasts

-# Astronomical data — derived from star catalogs and sky calculation libraries

-# Frameworks/Tools — Next.js, React, Tailwind CSS

 Special thanks to the astronomy community for inspiring this project.